Datasaur Dinamic with Amazon SageMaker Autopilot

 {% endfile %}

-1. Go to the **IAM** page and navigate to the **Roles** section
+1. Go to the **IAM** page and navigate to the **Roles** section.

-2. Click on **Create roles** then select **AWS account** as the role type and insert the **Account ID** and **External ID**.
-These values are automatically generated within the Datasaur Dinamic and can be copied and pasted into the AWS platform.
+3. Select **AWS account** as the role type and enter the **Account ID** and **External ID** generated in the **Datasaur Dinamic** extension.

 <figure><img src="/files/gpWoPP6RvPYxwzAzQeuq" alt=""><figcaption><p>Select trusted entity</p></figcaption></figure>